DeployCoop/vigilant-octo-waffle/README.md

 # Contributing

+## Adding applications

-The easiest way to contribute is to add more applications.
-Here are the steps to add another helm chart.
+Perhaps the easiest way to contribute is to add more applications.

+Here are the steps to add another helm chart:

 1. Fetch and untar a chart e.g. `helm fetch --repo https://jp-gouin.github.io/helm-openldap/ openldap --untar`
 1. Add the chart to [urban-disco](https://github.com/DeployCoop/urban-disco) or your own chart repo.